Noise felt curiously absent in the outside world during the pandemic. Businesses shuttered, traffic thinned, cars stayed in garages.

 If the movie you’re seeing feels too loud, get up and move to the back of the theater, which can cut sound levels by 10 to 15 dB, according to John Bedolla, MD, assistant professor at Dell Medical School.
 Still too loud?
 Ask the theater operator to turn down the sound.

 Be just as vigilant with your personal entertainment.
 Headphones can get as loud as 96 to 110 dB.
 The noise coming out of a Jet Ski can top the 115 dB mark.
 Use proper sound protection so your fun doesn’t catch up with you — and your ears — in a few years’ time.

 While there are benefits to taking longer meditation breaks and vacations that focus on silence and renewal, as far as your health is concerned, experts suggest that finding daily doses of silence is your best bet.

 “Vacations may help to lower your stress levels temporarily,” says Eriksson, “but if you live in a noisy area 51 weeks of the year and go somewhere silent for one week, I think the effect is negligible.
 Better to adapt your everyday life.”

-One thing that doesn’t work for reducing stress from noise exposure, say experts, is listening to an iPod or white-noise machine.
+One thing that doesn’t work for reducing stress from noise exposure, say experts, is turning up the volume on your headphones or white-noise machine.
 These only mask nuisance noise, and they often end up causing more damage.
 You have to turn up the volume so much to drown out a coworker’s telephone conversation that you end up hurting your ears.

-A more helpful remedy is to seek out silence throughout the day — and enjoy silent-as-possible nights.
-Here are some ideas for how to keep your noise-related stress in check:
+A more helpful remedy is to seek out silence throughout the day — and enjoy as-silent-as-possible nights.
+Consider these ideas for how to keep your noise-related stress in check.